 The APJCP will not consider any work that is funded directly or indirectly by tobacco companies or their subsidiaries.
 Any such work will be editorially rejected.
 Please note that this does not include work from organizations that sponsor research from funds won as part of tobacco settlements that are intended to promote research and care toward alleviating the suffering of individuals affected by tobacco products.

 The APJCP will not consider manuscripts that are concurrently submitted elsewhere or have been published previously (including online publications).
 The presentation of research results at scientific conferences or in the abstract book of the conference does not constitute a previously published article.
-A manuscript cannot be posted on the author’s or institutional website when it has been submitted to the APJCP EMMS.
-Accepted manuscripts cannot be posted online until after the paper has been fully published in the APJCP.
+A manuscript cannot be posted on the author’s or institutional website when it has been submitted to the APJCP Editorial system.
+Accepted manuscripts cannot be posted online until after the paper has been fully published in the APJCP website.